Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Amazon CloudWatch is a monitoring service that provides you with data and actionable insights to monitor our applications.
 It is continually monitoring, collecting, and analyzing metrics about our instances.
 It updates our metrics dashboard every 5 minutes, without any additional charges.
 If detailed monitoring is enabled, CloudWatch updates metrics to our monitoring dashboards every minute.
 Additional charges will apply if it is enabled.
 If no value is specified, the value of the source AMI will still be used.

 	+	#####	Tenancy
+		We'll recall that in the previous section of the course, we learned about dedicated tenancy.
+At this point, we can make that choice to have it enabled or disabled.
+Dedicated tenancy instances run on single-tenant, dedicated hardware.
+Host tenancy instances run on a dedicated host.
+If we select dedicated tenancy or dedicated host, our costs will be increased for our instance.
+We'll have no additional charge for running our instance on shared hardware.
+If no value is specified, the value of the source AMI will still be used.

 ### Managing EC2